TangoAgency/avatar-view/README.md

 ("bind:avatarUrl" and "bind:name" for usage in xml).
 In order to correctly use AvatarViewBindings you have to create class extending DataBindingComponent and pass it as a third parameter in DataBindingUtil.setContentView() method.
 This is obligatory because AvatarViewBindings takes an [IImageLoader][IImageLoader] parameter in it's constructor.
-More information about this topic you can find [here][DataBindingPresentation].
+You can find more information about this topic [here][DataBindingPresentation].

-I have explained [PicassoLoader][PicassoLoader] issue in [step 3][Step3A] in Standard Method part
+I have explained [PicassoLoader][PicassoLoader] issue in [step 3][Step3A] in Standard Method part.

 ####AvatarPlaceholder

 [AvatarPlaceholder][AvatarPlaceholder] is a Drawable which is set as a AvatarView background when image hasn't been loaded yet.
-It is a letter on one-color background (just like in f.e.
+It is a letter on one-color background (just like in ex.
 Google, Youtube avatars).
 Default placeholder string (displayed when username is null or empty) is "?".
-You can change it by passing other String in AvatarPlaceholder constructor.
+TextSizePercentage value sets how big part of the view is taken by the text.
+Default textSizePercentage is 33.
+You can change those values by passing another ones in AvatarPlaceholder constructor.

 ####Additional information

-- Avatar background color is calculated using hashCode() method called on given name String.
+- Avatar background color is calculated using hashCode() method called on a given name string.
-- You can set default placeholder String by creating [ImageLoaderBase][ImageLoaderBase] instance (i.e. [PicassoLoader][PicassoLoader]) by calling constructor with String parameter.
-Default placeholder String is set to "?".
 - Default border width is 2dp and default border color is white.
 - Placeholder letters are currently always white (in future user will be able to choose a different color).